Bing Lights A Fire Under Google

 Ever Looked at a Price Tag and Take a Step Back

 It’s called “Sticker Shock“.
 When you look at something and instantly realize that what you’re looking at buying does not meet the price you’re looking at on the price tag.
 According to Wikipedia, the term sticker shock came from the high price of automobiles in the 70’s and 80’s.

 Imagine telling someone you’ll pay $45 BILLION for something.
-This is what Microsoft told Yahoo in an unsolicited letter.
+This is what Microsoft told Yahoo in an unsolicited letter proof of income document.

 Microsoft’s consistent belief has been that the combination of Microsoft and Yahoo clearly represents the best way to deliver maximum value to our respective shareholders, as well as create a more efficient and competitive company that would provide greater value and service to our customers…